flatiron-labs/book-club/the-managers-path/ch-6-managing-multiple-teams.md

 ## Discussion Questions

 1. How does the author's job description for Director of Engineering role compare to our team's?
 2. What do folks think about Dir of Eng writing code?
+Performing code reviews?
-3. What strategies for saying no having people used?
+3. What are strategies people have used for delegating?
 What's worked?
 What hasn't?
-4. What are strategies people have used for delegating?
+4. What strategies for saying no having people used?
+What's worked?
+What hasn't?
+5. How do you identify when a process is too time-consuming?
+Too inefficient?